poly-hammer/meta-human-dna-addon/docs/index.md

 # Meta-Human DNA Addon

 ## Build a Release
-This addon actually uses parts of Unreal Engine compiled into a standalone library as well as our own core module that does some math/auto-fitting algorithms.
+This addon actually needs parts of Unreal Engine compiled into a standalone library, as well as our own core module.
 Because of that, we can't re-distribute all the dependencies.
 However, you can agree to the Epic EULA and compile a release for yourself.
 The [Hammer Build Tool](https://docs.polyhammer.com/hammer-build-tool/setup) makes it super easy.
-Once you have followed those instructions and obtained your addon release from the `.zip` file continue to the next step.
+Once you have followed those instructions and obtained your addon release from the `.zip` file, continue to the next step.

 ![](./images/quick-start/1.gif)